 These customizations alone would have been enough, but in typical Apple fashion, it went the extra mile.
 There are options to shuffle photos on the lock screen, create wallpapers with different emoji, show real-time weather, and display outer space views of the Earth or Moon based on your location.

 This is such a small change, yet it has had such a big impact on using an iPhone.
 By simply making notifications populate from the bottom of the iPhone lock screen, Apple has made them easier to interact with using your thumb.
-I no longer need to shimmy a big iPhone — looking at you, iPhone 13 Pro Max — in my hand just to get to the notifications at the top of the screen.
+No longer do I need to shimmy a big iPhone — looking right at you iPhone 13 Pro Max — in my hand just to get to the notifications at the top of the screen.

-You could argue that Apple had to make this change — the new widgets below the time take up room on the lock screen.
-Whatever the reason is, it’s better for sure.
+You could make the argument that Apple had to make this change — the new widgets below the time take up room on the lock screen.
+Whatever the reason is, it's better for sure.

-It’s wild how happy people are that Apple has returned the battery percentage indicator in iOS 16.
-I guess people prefer always to see their iPhone’s battery level instead of having to go to the Control Center.
+It's wild how happy people are that Apple has brought back the battery percentage indicator in iOS 16.
+I guess people prefer to always see their iPhone's battery level instead of having to go to the Control Center.
 I like the feature and have found it useful, but it could still use a tweak.
 In its current implementation, the battery icon appears full with a number representing the battery percentage.
-It’s not until your iPhone reaches 20 percent that a portion of the icon turns red.
-It’s not a hard fix; one person has already designed a better version.
+It's not until your iPhone reaches 20 percent when a portion of the icon turns red.
+It's not a hard fix; one person has already designed a better version.

 Need I say more?
 Whatever photos you've got in your iPhone's "Hidden" album should be for your eyes only. iOS 16 lets you lock the hidden album with Face ID, Touch ID, or a passcode.